0xPolygonMiden/compiler/docs/src/usage/midenc.md

     # If you have Rust installed, but have not cloned the git repo:
     cargo install --git https://github.com/0xpolygonmiden/compiler --branch develop midenc

+> [!NOTE]
-NOTE: This installation method relies on Cargo-managed binaries being in your shell `PATH`, which is almost always the case, but if you have disabled this functionality, you'll need to add `midenc` to your `PATH` manually.
+> This installation method relies on Cargo-managed binaries being in your shell `PATH`,
+> which is almost always the case, but if you have disabled this functionality, you'll need
+> to add `midenc` to your `PATH` manually.

 ## Usage